 Higher duration risk for higher returns

 In this low interest rate environment, you’ll have to take on higher duration risk to get higher returns.
 The Fullerton Short Term Interest Rate Fund has an average duration of 1.9 years and makes up 70% of Cash Management Ultra.
-For this reason, it is able to offer higher returns of 1.7% to 1.9%.
+For this reason, it is able to offer higher projected returns of 1.7% to 1.9%.

 Stashaway Simple: What is it?